 3. Compress Data Before You Send to S3

 You incur Amazon S3 charges based on the amount of data you store and transfer.
-By compressing data before sending it to Amazon S3, you can reduce the amount of both.
+By compressing data before sending it to Amazon S3, you can reduce both storage and transfer costs.

 Several effective compression methods can help optimize storage costs and efficiency.
 Algorithms like GZIP and BZIP2 are widely used for text data, offering good compression ratios and compatibility.
 LZMA provides even higher compression rates, though it typically requires more processing power.
 For binary data or quick compression needs, LZ4 is an excellent choice due to its very fast compression and decompression speeds.